Can You Raise Your Credit Score By 100 Points in 30 Days?

 Your credit score affects everything from the interest rate you’ll pay on an auto loan to whether you’ll be hired for certain jobs, so it’s understandable if you’re wondering how to raise your credit score quickly.

-While there are no shortcuts for building up a solid credit history and score, there are some ways that can provide you with a quick boost in a short amount of time.
+While there are no shortcuts for building up a solid credit history and score, there are some tactics that can provide you with a quick boost in a short amount of time.
 In fact, some consumers may even see their credit scores rise as much as 100 points in 30 days.

 The fastest way to get a credit score boost is to lower the amount of revolving debt (which is generally credit cards) you’re carrying.
+The percentage of credit you use against the amount of credit you have available is called your credit utilization rate.

 The typical guidance from personal finance experts is to use no more than 30% of your credit limit, which applies both to individual cards and across all cards.
 For example:

-• On a card with a $500 credit limit, spend no more than $150.
+- On a card with a $500 credit limit, spend no more than $150.

-• On a card with a $700 credit limit, spend no more than $210.
+- On a card with a $700 credit limit, spend no more than $210.

-• On both cards (a $1,200 combined limit), spend no more than $360.
+- On both cards (a $1,200 combined limit), spend no more than $360.

 How much will this action impact your credit score?